fbpx

 Do you provide hiking poles?

-Unfortunately, we currently do not provide hiking poles at our destinations.
+Unfortunately, though hiking poles are helpful, we currently do not provide them at our tour destinations.
 If you want to bring hiking poles, you should put them in your checked bag.
 It’s hit-or-miss with security if they will allow them.
 We’ve heard stories of guests getting them through, but we don’t recommend trying.
-Sometimes, it is possible to rent hiking poles upon arrival (ie: Chamonix for the Tour du Mont Blanc), and for the hike to Tiger’s Nest in Bhutan, wooden staffs are available to rent for about $1 at the start of the hike.
+Sometimes, it is possible to rent hiking poles upon arrival (ie: Chamonix for the Tour du Mont Blanc hike ), and for the Bhutan tours, wooden staffs are available to rent for about $1 at the start of the hike.

 Do I need a converter as well as a plug adaptor?
 What’s the difference?

 A plug adaptor simply makes it possible to fit your physical plug type into a foreign outlet.
 A converter converts the voltage.
 In North America, we use 110-120V, but most of the rest of the world uses 220V.
 Many device plugs nowadays can run over a range (check the fine print on your computer or phone plug), but some things like hair-styling appliances do not, so you usually need a converter for those.
-An image of the plug type should be in your Trip Planner under the About section, or visit this nifty website that shows outlet types by country.
+An image of the plug type should be in your Trip Planner under the About section.

 How much money should I bring?

 This is always a tough one because it varies depending on the country and the trip.
 Check your itinerary to see which (if any) meals are not included so you can be prepared for those.
-Budget for souvenirs that you want to buy, especially if you will be visiting markets (mostly in Peru, Bhutan, or Vietnam).
+Budget for souvenirs that you want to buy, especially if you will be visiting markets which is common on our Peru, Bhutan, and Vietnam tours.
 Check your Trip Planner under the About section for suggested guide gratuities.
 And it’s always good to have a bit extra for anything random that may come up.
 Credit cards are accepted in most of our destinations, but in rural areas or developing countries, it may be harder to use them, and American Express is hardly ever accepted internationally, so have a back-up Visa or MasterCard.
 Some currency you can convert before you leave, but others you’ll need to bring USD to convert at a local bank, particularly in developing countries.

 It looks like some of the hotels have pools or a spa, should I bring my bathing suit?